ckald/jquery-pjax/README.md

-## pushState + ajax / hash navigation + ajax / hash navigation + ajax + form ajax + get forms parameters in address = pjax with normal fallback!
+## pjax with normal fallback!
+# pushState, hash-navigation, ajax forms, interchangeable url formats and other remarkable features

             .--.
            /    \